RosaMGini/ToolsForSAIAndFriends/README.md

 # GoGameAI

-This contains the class GoGameAI which manages games between any pair of nets among SAI, Leela Zero and KataGo
+This contains the class **GoGameAI** which manages games between any pair of nets among SAI, Leela Zero and KataGo.
+The auxiliaty class **GoGameTools** is also implemented.

+The module comes with a script **toolGoAITools** containing examples of usage.

 # toolsKataGoAnalysisEngine